Ask CPAG Online - Universal Credit 'Natural Migration'

 There are two different migration processes:

-- 'natural migration', which occurs when a claimant experiences a change of circumstances and has to claim UC, rather than another legacy benefit, to access means-tested support;
+- 'natural migration', which occurs when a claimant has a change of circumstances and ends up having to claim UC, rather than another legacy benefit, to get means-tested support;

-- 'managed migration', which is the process the DWP will use to automatically transfer claimants on legacy benefits onto UC.
+- 'managed migration', which is the process the DWP will use to bring current awards of legacy benefits to an end and allow replacement claims for UC.

 Click on the links below for more details of 'natural migration'.